NikolasMarkou/blind_image_denoising/README.md

 ```

 ## Designing the best possible denoiser
-1. Add a small hinge at the MAE loss.
-2 (from 255) seems to work very good
+1. Add a small hinge at the MAE loss. values from 0.5 - 2.0 (from 255) seem to work very good
 2. Multiscale models work better, 3-4 scales is ideal.
 LUnet seems to perform very well.
 3. Soft-Orthogonal regularization provides better generalization, but it's slower to train.
 4. Effective Receptive Field regularization provides better generalization, but it's slower to train.
 5. Squeeze-and-Excite provides a small boost without many additional parameters.
 6. Avoid Batch Normalization at the end.
-7. Residual learning (learning the noise) trains faster and gives better metrics
-   but may give out artifacts, so better avoid it.
+7. Residual learning (learning the noise) trains faster and gives better metrics but may give out artifacts, so better avoid it.
 All these options are supported in the configuration.

 ## Model types